jessicarush/react-notes/ajax.md

 }
 ```

-## Example - using an async function
+## Example - Using an async function

 ```javascript
 class GithubUser extends Component {